ABRM2002/FUTURE_CS_01/README.md

 ---

-**Port Scanning**: Scan for open ports on a target host.
+- **Port Scanning**: Scan for open ports on a target host.

 Command : nmap -p 80,443 localhost
 Scans ports 80 and 443 on the localhost.

 ---

-- Service Version Detection: Determine the versions of services running on open ports.
+- **Service Version Detection**: Determine the versions of services running on open ports.

 Command : nmap -sV localhost
 Scans and attempts to identify the version of services running on open ports.

 ---

-- Operating System Detection: Identify the operating system of a remote host.
+- **Operating System Detection**: Identify the operating system of a remote host.

 Command : nmap -O localhost
 Attempts to detect the OS of the target system.

 ---

-- Vulnerability Scanning: Scan for known vulnerabilities using Nmap scripts.
+- **Vulnerability Scanning**: Scan for known vulnerabilities using Nmap scripts.

 Command : nmap --script vuln localhost